What is greenhushing? Featured image 1

 So how can brands avoid greenhushing?

-The reasons for all this circumspection are understandable.
+The reasons for all this circumspection may be understandable.
 But greenhushing is not the solution.
 The inevitable consequence of greenhushing will be a lack of corporate sustainability.
 It would be a pity if the fear of criticism was the leading reason that financial, intellectual, and emotional investment in sustainability started to diminish.
 With all the hype around greenwashing, brands should instead take a more positive approach:

 • Be transparent.
 Little steps are appreciated, if customers can see that actions within a company are genuine and not contradicting.
 For example, if you’re a small business, don’t worry about not having enough means for a big certification like B Corp.
 There are other ways to show true sustainability off: try a behind-the-scenes, be transparent about your supply chain, or show how your business is circular.